jeffmcfadden/logit/README.md

 ## Usage

-Just pipe any numeric value to `logit` and include a filename. `logit` will capture the value the story a 2-year history of data points.
+Just pipe any numeric value to `logit` and include a filename. `logit` will capture the value and store a 2-year history of data points.

     $ cat datapoint | logit -o data.log